-Simply run the program after you have downloaded it from Microsoft (via).
+Simply run the program after download.
 The first screen displays basic information about it.
 What you may want to do there is click on the advanced link and remove the checkmark from the "apply repairs automatically" setting.

 Doing so reveals all issues found to you and gives you options to select none, one, some or all of them that you want resolved.

 If you don't do that, the tool will repair all start menu problems it finds automatically without you getting a say in the matter.

 While that may be desired anyway, it is usually better to know about the repairs in advanced.